SuperLuigiLinked/MSCL/README.md

 This project is a means for me to learn and experiment with various Audio APIs (e.g. XAudio2).

 ## MSCL
-MSCL is a C library that allows you to synthesize music using basic commands, somewhat similar to MML (Music Macro Language).
+MSCL is a C library that allows you to synthesize music using basic commands written in code, somewhat similar to MML (Music Macro Language).

 ## MSCL-Player
 MSCL-Player is C++ Library that allows you to play MSCL Songs and visualize waveforms via a GUI interface.